You have a vascular access for hemodialysis. Taking good care of your access helps make it last longer.

 - Change where the needle goes into your fistula or graft for each dialysis treatment.

-- DO NOT carry more than 10 lb with your access arm.
+- Do not carry more than 10 lb (4.5 kg) with your access arm.

 - Be careful not to bump or cut your access.